TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 The following day (Wednesday, 30th November) TtT participants will act as observers and training assistants in a Linux session, and will attend an end-of-the-day recapitulation meeting where the effectiveness of the methods is assessed and discussed.
 They will be asked to prepare a report as assignments, to be returned in the two weeks after the course.

+> ### Learning Objectives:
+> * To get acquainted with Learning principles and how they apply to training
+> * To be able to select and utilise training techniques that can be used to enhance learner engagement and participation
+> * To learn about session, course, and materials design
+> * To learn how to use assessment and feedback in training

 > ### Learning outcomes
 > * Learners can tell which learning principles a good trainer should have in mind
 > * Learners can describe at least three training techniques drawing on learning principles